 Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 Hello I am Miss Gee and I am the SENDCo at Hope School.
-If you feel you need additional support regarding your son/charges additional needs do not hesitate to contact me and we can arrange an appointment to discuss any issues.
+If you feel you need additional support regarding your son/daughter/charges additional needs do not hesitate to contact me and we can arrange an appointment to discuss any issues.
 I am more than happy to provide help, support and guidance to parents and careers and I am looking forward to working with each of you again over this next year.

 Please find below contact details